COMMITTED TO TREATING EACH PATIENT WITH DIGNITY AND INTEGRITY

 Stress Test - A noninvasive procedure performed on a treadmill to help diagnose heart disease.

 Our staff is available 24 hours a day, 7 days a week.
-Each of these tests have specific instructions that the patient must follow in order to get accurate results, so tests must be scheduled with our department ahead of time by your physician.
+Each of these tests has specific instructions that the patient must follow in order to get accurate results, so tests must be scheduled with our department ahead of time by your physician.

 For more information, please call: